 Sandwiched between the towering Outeniqua Mountains and the Indian Ocean, Knysna is a large town often referred to as the ‘Garden of Eden’, surrounded by stunning bays perfect for sailing, boating, and swimming; picturesque beaches and lagoons; and world-renowned forests.
 This well-catered town is also a perfect base for safari expeditions at nearby parks such as Knysna Elephant Park, and close-up animal experiences at centres such as Jukani Wildlife Sanctuary, Tenikwa Wildlife Awareness Centre, Birds of Eden, and Monkeyland Primate Sanctuary.
 From here, enjoy ample opportunities for surfing, swimming, yachting, jet-skiing, boating, fishing, and golfing.
 Visitors can also look forward to an array of wonderful markets, a picturesque waterfront filled with superb restaurants and shops, and several fantastic art galleries.
 Make sure to take a ferry trip to the famed Knysna Heads and sample the local oysters.

-Kwandwe Private Game Reserve is a 30,000-hectare exclusive wildlife retreat in South Africa and is renowned for its exceptional conservation efforts and diverse ecosystem.
+Kwandwe Private Game Reserve is a 74,000-acre exclusive wildlife retreat in South Africa and is renowned for its exceptional conservation efforts and diverse ecosystem.
 Visitors can immerse themselves in the African wilderness through a variety of thrilling activities, including twice daily game drives, guided nature walks, scenic picnics, and sundowner cruises.

 With only 26 rooms spread across the succulent-studded landscape, Kwandwe has one of the highest land-to-guest ratios in South Africa and ensures an exclusive and personalised safari experience.